duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 Next, replace the name of the example extension with the name of your extension in all the right places by running the Python script below.

 > Note If you don't have Python installed, head to [python.org](https://python.org) and follow those instructions.
 > This script doesn't require any libraries, so Python is all you need!
-(No need to set up any environments)
+(No need to set up any environments.)

 ```python
 python3 ./scripts/bootstrap-template.py <extension_name_you_want>